Ruma-Akter-CSE/linux_fundamentals_command_guidlines/README.md

 - Find current shell.

  2. [File and Directory Operations](#Create)
-- Create a directory named linux_fundamentals in your home directory.
+- Create a directory named linux_fundamentals in your home directory
-- Inside linux_fundamentals, create a subdirectory named scripts.
+- Inside linux_fundamentals, create a subdirectory named scripts
-- Create an empty file named example.txt inside the linux_fundamentals directory.
+- Create an empty file named example.txt inside the linux_fundamentals directory
-- Copy example.txt to the scripts directory.
+- Copy example.txt to the scripts directory
 - Move example.txt from linux_fundamentals to linux_fundamentals/backup

 3. [Permissions](#Permissions)
-- Change the permissions of example.txt to read and write for the owner, and read-only for the group and others.
+- Change the permissions of example.txt to read and write for the owner, and read-only for the group and others
 - Verify the permission changes using ls -l

 4. [File Modification](#Numeric-Permissions)
-- Create a file named example.txt in your home directory.
+- Create a file named example.txt in your home directory
-- Change the owner of example.txt to a user named student.
+- Change the owner of example.txt to a user named student
-- Change the group of example.txt to a group named students.
+- Change the group of example.txt to a group named students
-- Verify the changes using appropriate commands.
+- Verify the changes using appropriate commands

 ## List